wgx/blog.willgrant.org/_posts/2018-07-31-dont-join-the-dark-side.markdown

 Next, there are so-called ‘dark patterns’ (see image above), which are UI or UX patterns designed to *trick* the user into doing what the corporation or brand wants them to do.

-These are, in a way, exactly the same as the scams used by old-time fraudsters and rogue traders, now transplanted to the web and updated for the post-internet age.
+These are, in a way, exactly the same as the scams used by old-time fraudsters and rogue traders, now transplanted to the web and updated for the internet age.
 You’ll definitely have come across some of these:

 * Shopping carts that add extra ‘add-on’ items (like insurance, protection policies, etc.) to your cart before you check out, hoping that you won’t remove them